a division of Visual Diagnostics LLC

 Now you are ready to install the anchors, be sure the frame metal is clean under where the D-ring anchor will sit.
 Check the fit of the anchor against the frame and if it does not sit flat and solid, clean up any bumps or surface imperfections under the frame with a file or grinder.
 Might also be a good idea to touch up the paint there if you had to do any grinding.
 Now time to thread in the bolts.
 Some sort of anti-sieze compound or grease for the threads is a good idea in case you ever want to remove those bolts.
 Be sure to get both bolts started by hand to make sure you have not cross threaded them.
 Then tighten down the bolts alternately until the anchor is seated against the frame.
 Now torque down the bolts to approx. 100 N-m (75 ft.lb) if using thread lube, otherwise 130 N-m (95 ft.lb) for dry threads.
 With the torque, more is not better, so if you have to err on one side or the other, a bit less is better than a bit too much.
 Basically tighten up the bolts about what you use on your wheel lug nuts.

 If using your own d-rings, test the fit around the anchor.
 You may need to file or grind a little bit to clean up the inside face of the d-ring to clear the anchor.
 The Shackles and/or pins often will have some excess metal from the forging or galvanization process and/or the rolled threads may make that part a bit larger in diameter.
-We do this for you with the d-rings we supply.
+This is easy to file or grind off, just take the sharp edges off and test the fit in the d-ring anchor hole and repeat until it fits.
+We designed the anchors to have a hole just large enough for the 5/8" pin for maximum strength.
+As most d-ring anchor shackles are made overseas nowadays, the quality control is often lacking and the threaded ends end up way oversize.
+We do this fitting work for you with the d-rings we supply.
 Then as far as where to keep the shackle, in the anchor or in your truck?
 Both work, but we prefer to keep the shackles safe inside the truck with our other recovery gear.
 Outside, the anchor might unscrew and fall off or someone may walk off with it.
 Plus, despite the snug fit of the shackle and anchor, there will be a little rattling there, especially on bumpy roads.[Return to the top of this page]